 Riga as a Baltic logistics hub

 Riga's importance extends beyond Latvia's own market.
-Riga Airport is the busiest in the Baltic states and handles significant cargo volumes.
+Riga Airport is the busiest cargo airport in the Baltics.
 Riga Port has connections to major European shipping lines.
 Road freight corridors from Riga reach all three Baltic capitals within a few hours, making Riga a natural distribution hub for UK businesses serving the broader Baltic region.

 For UK parcel shipments, standard courier networks (DHL, DPD, GLS) reach Riga in 4–6 working days.
 Some less common parcel routes to Latvia are less direct than those to western EU destinations — if your carrier does not have a direct Baltic service, parcels may transit through Finland, Germany, or Poland, occasionally adding a day to the transit time.
 Confirm transit times with your carrier before committing to delivery promises in Latvian marketing.